Bhubaneswar: Geography

 Bhubaneswar is in Khordha district of Odisha.
 It is in the eastern coastal plains, along the axis of the Eastern Ghats mountains.
 The city has an average altitude of 45 m above sea level.
 Bhubaneswar lies in Mahanadi River Delta.

 The Daya River is 4 km to the south and the Kuakhai River 4 km to the east; the Chandaka Wildlife Sanctuary and Nandankanan Zoo are in west and north to Bhubaneswar, respectively.

 Bhubaneswar is topographically divided into western uplands and eastern lowlands, with hillocks in the western and northern parts.
 Kanjia lake on the northern outskirts, affords rich biodiversity and is a wetland of national importance.
-Bhubaneswar's soils are 65 per cent laterite, 25 per cent alluvial and 10 per cent sandstone.
+Bhubaneswar's soils are 65% laterite, 25% alluvial and 10 % sandstone.
 The Bureau of Indian Standards places the city inside seismic zone III, on a scale ranging from I to V in order of increasing susceptibility to earthquakes.
 The United Nations Development Programme reports that there is "very high damage risk" from winds and cyclones.
 The 1999 Odisha cyclone caused major damage to buildings, the city's infrastructure and cost many human lives.
 Floods and waterlogging in the low-lying areas have become common due to unplanned growth.